ghost-goblin/javascriptFundamentals/part1.md

 // or
 let message = 'Hello';
 ```
-> ⚠️ Declaring a variable twice triggers an error

 ## 2. What are three different ways to declare a variable?
 - `var`